Just5KY/homey/README.md

 - Additional cards

 ## Other Things Called "Homey"
-More than a few people have already coined the named homey, including a [home automation](https://homey.app) app, [apartment rental](https://www.homey.com.ro/) service, and [children's budget management](https://www.homeyapp.net/) app.
-The project could certainly use a different title - open to suggestions!
+A few other (very cool) projects have already coined the name "homey", including a [home automation](https://homey.app) solution, an [apartment rental](https://www.homey.com.ro/) service, and a [children's budget management](https://www.homeyapp.net/) app.

+This project is in need of different title - open to suggestions!

 ## Built With